 Introduction: Extended Producer Responsibility

-Waste from routine life of people has been a concern for quite a time now and in lieu of that concern various steps are taken to ensure the proper recycling to such waste.
+Waste from the routine life of people has been a concern for quite a time now and in lieu of that concern various steps are taken to ensure the proper recycling to such waste.
 Extended producer responsibility is one such step that the government implemented to ensure that the obscene amount of waste dumped is taken care of, by way of recycling.
-Viewing the statistics of waste production in India horrifies those people who understand the harmful effects and problems that this waste would create for humans and the environment.
+Viewing the statistics of waste produced in India horrifies those people who understand the harmful effects and problems that this waste would create for humans and the environment.
 EPR is the producer’s responsibility to clean the mess they have created and the mess their products will create in the near future.
 EPR is a necessary step government introduced to combat the polluters of the environment.

 Table of Contents

 India was in critical need to make laws and regulations regarding recycling waste as the amount of waste production, be it plastic waste or e-waste, is becoming a huge problem.
 The government implemented rules extending the producer's responsibility in India to ensure the recycling of waste gets done.
 Plastic Waste Management Rules have made producers accountable for collecting back the plastic waste produced from their products under Extended Producer Responsibility.
 The brand owners, producers and manufacturers i.e. generators of the waste are now mandatory to minimise waste through segregation of waste sources and is mandatory to hand over it to the local bodies.
 This does not mean that home-to-home segregation has to be done by producers now.
 It is still the responsibility of the urban local bodies.
 It would be completely impractical.
 And for efficient implementation of EPR, it is essential that waste segregation must be done at source.
 One flaw to point out in these rules for waste management would be that it does not implement duties on the producers for participating in another part of waste management i.e. recycling, transportation, material recovery and final disposal.
 Producers must be involved in all the aspects not just only the collection.